 Regular attendees at Audit Committee meetings include the Chief Internal Auditor, the Chief Risk Officer and a representative of the Australian National Audit Office (ANAO).
 The Chairman of APRA, and other senior APRA executives, may attend by invitation.

 The Audit Committee usually meets four times per year.
 An additional meeting is held to review APRA's Annual Financial Statements.

 The role of the Risk Management Committee (RMC) is to provide independent assurance and advice to the APRA Chairman (and, where necessary, the Audit Committee) on APRA's risk management operations.

 As is the case for the Audit Committee, the RMC consists of three members, the majority of whom are external (independent) members.
 The chair of the RMC is always one of the external members (who also has a casting vote if needed).

 Regular attendees at RMC meetings include the Chief Risk Officer and other management representatives.
-Representatives of the Australian National Audit Office (ANAO) are invited to attend as observers.
+Representatives of the ANAO are invited to attend as observers.

 The RMC usually meets four times per year.